Strawberry Rabdi Recipe

 About Strawberry Rabdi

-Strawberry Rabdi is an interesting twist to your traditional rabdi!
+Strawberry Rabdi is a delightful twist on traditional rabdi!

-This thick, creamy, and fruity version has the goodness of sweet thickened milk along with red and juicy strawberries.
+This thick, creamy, and fruity version boasts the goodness of sweet, thickened milk, complemented by red and juicy strawberries.

 To make this lip-smacking dessert recipe, milk is cooked along with sugar on low heat until it is reduced and reaches a thick and creamy consistency.